Questions & Answers

 The ECHA Cloud Services is a secure online platform where you can easily access ECHA’s IT applications anytime, anywhere.

-The current services available include the IUCLID Cloud Trial aimed for testing the service and IUCLID Cloud for SMEs service with additional security related features, backup and a higher volume of storage.
+The current services available include the IUCLID Cloud Trial aimed for testing the service and the IUCLID Cloud service with additional security related features, backup and a higher volume of storage.

 - What are the IUCLID Cloud services?

-The IUCLID Cloud Trial service is designed for users who wish to get familiarized with a trial version of IUCLID in the Cloud.
-It is aimed to try out the tool, its functionalities and can be used to do trainings.
+The IUCLID Cloud Trial service is designed for users who wish to get familiarised with a trial version of IUCLID in the Cloud.
+It is aimed for trying out the tool, its functionalities and can be used to do trainings.

-The IUCLID Cloud for SMEs is designed for industry to prepare its dossiers for the REACH 2018 Registration deadline.
+The IUCLID Cloud is designed for industry to prepare dossiers for submission to ECHA.

 - Free of charge